 Fires kill more people per year than all natural disasters combined.
-On average, more than 15,000 people are injured and over 3,000 people lose their lives each year due to fires and explosions.
-Residential fires are the leading cause of injury due to fire.
+On average, more than 15,000 people are injured and over 3,000 people lose their lives each year.
+Residential fires are the leading cause of fire-related injury.
 They account for 81% of all fire deaths.

 When a fire starts in a home or other similar structures, you can have as little as one minute to safely evacuate.
-23% of fire injuries occur while people are attempting to escape fires.
+23% of injuries occur while people are attempting to escape.
 Sticking around to put out a fire or handle the aftermath of an explosion is not advisable.
 39% of injuries from residential fires occur while the victims were trying to control the fire.

 Who is Responsible for Damage Related to the Fire or Explosion?

-It may be that the fire or explosion accident was caused by, for example, your own child playing with matches.
+It may be that the accident was caused by, for example, your own child playing with matches.
 In such a case, your insurance carrier may be your only source of compensation.
-However, sometimes others are responsible for your fire or explosion injuries and losses, and they may be required to compensate you for those damages.
+However, sometimes others are responsible, and they may be required to compensate you for any damages.

 The parties responsible for your fire and explosion injuries may include:

-- Adjacent landowners: Your neighbor’s negligent actions may have caused your property to ignite or explode, by, for example, leaving an unattended barbeque start a fire that went out of control.
+- Adjacent landowners: Your neighbor’s negligent actions may have caused your property to ignite or explode, by, for example, leaving an unattended barbeque, which started a fire that went out of control

 - Manufacturers, distributors and/or retailers of faulty products: Those who manufacture or sell defective products, such as electrical outlets or gas dryers and stoves, which cause a fire or explosion on your property may be responsible for your injuries and property losses.